-Habitat: wide range of habitats from small streams to large rivers
+- Habitat: It inhabits wide range of habitats from small streams to large rivers.

-Description: claws are robust and smooth on both surfaces, the underside is red in colour; with a single tubercle on the inner side of the fixed finger; and a white-turquoise patch on top of the junction of fixed and moveable fingers; adult males are massive either lengthways or in width.
+- Description: Its claws are robust and smooth on both surfaces, the underside is red in colour; with a single tubercle on the inner side of the fixed finger; and a white-turquoise patch on top of the junction of fixed and moveable fingers.
+Adult males are massive either lengthways or in width.
 Males are up to 16cm in length, females up to 12cm; much larger individuals have been recorded, i.e. 95mm carapace length.
 The weight is typically 60 and 110g at 50 and 70mm carapace length.
 Its colour bluish-brown to reddish-brown, occasionally light- to dark-brown.

-Is it present in Ireland?: Not present in Ireland
+- Is it found in Ireland or Northern Ireland?: Not present in Ireland or Northern Ireland.

 Static Distribution Map as of December 2019 - Courtesy of CEDaR